twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **guidelines.dat** – Created automatically after exit.
 Includes guidelines used in Glyph Edit window and Guideline Options.
 * **kern_filename.txt** – For old versions of FontCreator, stores the legacy kerning pair data for each font whereas filename is the name of each font.
 * **previewtext.dat** – For version 3.0 until 6.0, controls the text used in Test Font Window.
 Text in `TFONTTESTFORM` is restored to factory defaults if removed.
 * **preview.txt** – Contains the standard preview texts for the Preview toolbar.
-The dropdown list appears blank if removed.
+The dropdown list is shown as blank if removed.
 * **SubFamily.dat** or **SubFamily2.dat** – Includes multilanguage naming fields.
 * **TableOffsetOrder.dat** – Contains the tables supported by any font.
 All tables are moved to Unsupported if removed.
 Newer versions changes the extension to txt and adds another file named `TableOffsetOrderCFF`.
 * **tags.txt** – For version 7.0 and above, controls the names of the five tags that can be assigned to each glyph.